Category Archives: Economics

 Fiscal Irresponsibility

-Well doesn’t that just fill you with confidence about the plans the federal government has for dealing with the deficit.
-The first big headlines they make after the Republican resurgence is three things guaranteed to fix the deficit: cut income … Continue reading
+Well doesn\’t that just fill you with confidence about the plans the federal government has for dealing with the deficit.
+The first big headlines they make after the Republican resurgence is three things guaranteed to fix the deficit: cut income tax, cut social security tax, and extend unemployment insurance.
+Wonderful.
+At least they had two…

 Unintended Consequences: legislation as the problem not the solution